Nayann23/Nayann23/README.md

 ## 🌐 Web Development Skills & Interests

-I'm passionate about web development and always eager to explore new technologies and frameworks.
+I'm passionate about web development and mern stack development always eager to explore new technologies and frameworks.
 Here’s a bit more about my journey:

 ### 🔥 Frontend Development
 - Proficient in **HTML**, **CSS**, **JavaScript**